 Animal Sciences at Purdue University offers abundant opportunities for students at both the Master’s and PhD levels to participate extensively in research, education, and extension in farming and food production.
-Our research impacts both the farmers who raise animals and the people who purchase meat products.
+Our research impacts both the farmers who raise animals and the people who purchase meat, milk and egg products.
 In many respects, we bridge the gap between research and application.
 For example, a project might involve testing new diets or husbandry techniques and passing the information about what works on to farmers.
 Consumers benefit from safer, less costly, and higher-quality meat products produced using these methods, as well as access to educational materials addressing current concerns about animal production conditions, food safety, and animal welfare.

 About Us (Our Students)

 Students within the department benefit from the quality of the faculty advisors and the research environment of Purdue.
 They have access to both the laboratory bench and the field or feedlot.
 In addition, there are both on- and off-campus facilities for animal housing and research, as well as a USDA-ARS Livestock Behavior and Research Unit.

 We also participate in interdisciplinary programs such as nutritive physiology (INP) and biological sciences (e).

 Alumni go on to successful careers in industry, academia, government, and extension.

 The department’s research topics fall into one of five broad areas:

 - Food safety and quality